oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![DBTIMEZONE output target](./images/precheck-task4-trg.png " ")

-Both character sets in our lab match and no further action needed.
+Both character sets in our lab match, and no further action is needed.

 ## Task 5: XTTS Tablespace Violations (SOURCE)
-For transportable tablespaces another requirement is that all tablespaces you're going to transport are self contained.
+For transportable tablespaces, another requirement is that all tablespaces you're going to transport are self-contained.
-In this lab you're going to transport the two tablespaces "TPCCTAB" and "USERS".
-So let's check if they are self contained:
+In this lab, you will transport the tablespaces "TPCCTAB" and "USERS".
+So let's check if they are self-contained:

   ```
     <copy>